What is a survey timer or a timed survey?

-A survey timer or a timed survey is defined as the as pre-configured time limit for a respondent to complete a survey from the time of starting a survey.
-Respondents have to complete the survey within a certain period of time and when the timer runs out, the survey closes and the responses are marked as incomplete.
-The minimum time limit is 1 minute and the maximum is 60 minutes.
+A survey timer is a countdown timer set on a survey that displays the time left for a respondent to answer a survey.
+A survey on which the survey timer is configured is known as a timed survey.
+Survey timer shows the preset time limit for a respondent to complete a survey from the time of starting a survey.
+Respondents need to complete the survey within a certain period of time and when the timer runs out, the survey closes and the responses are marked as incomplete.
+The minimum time limit is 1 minute and the maximum is 90 minutes.

 On a selection, the next question is displayed with the timer running in the background so that each respondent can check how much time is left to complete the survey.

-There are many advantages of using a survey timer or conduct a timed survey.
-They are:
+Advantages of using a survey timer or conducting a timed survey

-- Ensure survey completeness: With a timer that shows up during the survey, the respondent is well-aware about having to complete a survey.
-This helps increasing the number of completed responses.
+- Higher completion rate: With a timer that shows up during the survey, the respondent is well-aware of the time he/she has to complete a survey.
+When the respondents know that they don’t have enough time to complete, they will hurry to answer all the questions.
+This helps in increasing the number of completed responses.

 - Discourage taking external help: If the respondent is aware that there is a limited time to complete a survey, there is limited scope for the respondent to take external help.
 This helps in increasing the validity of the responses.
 This feature is very effective when surveys are in the form of a quiz or a test; especially when a candidate is interviewing with an organization.

-- Weed out invalid responses: If the time to take a survey is set at 20 minutes and completion tests throw up a time close to this number, it is safe to say that a respondent should take around that time to complete a survey.
-If post survey data shows the survey completion time shows 2 minutes, this means that the respondent didn’t answer seriously and just rushed through the responses to claim the incentive.
-In this case, this response can be discarded as invalid.
+- Weed out invalid responses:: If the time to take a survey is set at 20 minutes and the survey timer maker tool shows completion time close to this number, it means a respondent should take around 20 mins to complete a survey.
+If the post-survey data shows the survey completion time as 2 minutes, it means that the respondent didn’t answer seriously and just rushed through the responses to claim the incentive.
+In such cases, responses can be discarded as invalid.